jooohyunpark/canvas-experiment/README.md

 Experiment on generative arts using [canvas sketch](https://github.com/mattdesl/canvas-sketch).

-Following is to setup framework and run file in the project root directory.
+To setup framework and run file, type following terminal command in the root directory.
 Note that canvas-sketch-cli won't work if not global.
 ```
 npm i
 npm install canvas-sketch-cli -g